DeviesDevelopment/blog/content/posts/2024-08-30_implementing-a-design-system -choosing-a-way-forward.md

  - Simon Nielsen
 ---

 For the last year one of my main projects at work has been to lead the implementation of a design system, building it together with my team.
-It's not a perfect implementation but I'm quite proud of what we have accomplished so far with small resources.
+It's not a perfect implementation but I'm quite proud of what we have accomplished so far with limited resources.
 I'd like to share some of our insights and experiences, about specific decisions we've made and why.

 Let's begin with the needs expressed by the organization: